Fog Investigation and Dispersal Operation: Procedure for aircrew before introduction

-Testing of FIDO
+Testing

 An experimental FIDO system was first tested at Moody Down, Hampshire, on 4 November 1942 and 200 yards of dense fog was successfully cleared to a height of 80 feet.
 The first full scale FIDO system was installed in January 1943 and an aircraft reportedly piloted by Air Vice Marshal D. C. T. Bennet successfully landed between the flames, although not in fog conditions.

 The first successful flights in fog occurred on 17 July 1943 when an Airspeed Oxford of RAF No 35 Squadron piloted by Flying Officer (later Flight Lieutenant) Edward Noel Holding (RNZAF Number 402185) carried out three approaches and departures in dense fog with Group Captain Basil Robinson.
 Robinson was killed on operations a month later.
 Holding survived the war and died in Auckland, New Zealand, in 2008.